 AIA is a three-tiered member organization for architects with benefits and dues at the national, state and local levels.

-AIA Seattle annually offers over 50 AIA classes that meet Washington State’s new requirements for continuing education.
+AIA Seattle and it’s committees annually offers over 50 AIA classes that meet Washington State’s new requirements for continuing education.
 There is no better place for architects to earn their 24 professional development hours.